TheBIMsider/crswrd/README.md

 - Not a daily crossword
 - Not competitive or scored
 - No puzzle saving or history (yet)
-- No guarantee every generated puzzle is perfectly balanced (this is a beta)
+- No guarantee every generated puzzle is perfectly balanced (beta behavior)

 ---

 ## Word packs

-CRSWRD currently includes:
+CRSWRD includes **10** curated word packs (100 words each), plus an **Everything** mode that mixes words from all installed packs.

+**Included packs:**

 - General
 - Movies
 - Sports
 - Holidays

-Each pack contains 100 curated words and supports multiple grid sizes.
+- Animals
+- Music
+- Transportation
+- The 80's
+- The 90's
+- World Events

+**Everything mode:**

+- “Everything” is not a separate pack.
+- It randomly pulls from all installed packs, so it automatically includes future packs too.

 ---

 ## Known limitations

 - Puzzle difficulty can vary due to random generation
-- No puzzle saving or resume
+- No puzzle saving or resume (yet)
 - No zoom or pan for large grids (planned)
-- Best experienced in modern desktop and mobile browsers
+- Mobile works, but the best experience is still on desktop

 ---